 The other supplies you will need are these plastic 1-inch pocket folders.
 They also have ones with the hanging folder bar going across, but for this purpose, it is not necessary.
 They fit perfectly fine in the safe.

 I bought them from Amazon.com (affiliate).
-Below I show both the pocket folders and the ones that are hanging folders.
+Below I show both the pocket folders and the hanging folders.

 You will also need multi-colored manilla folders.